Academic Advisor Resume Questions

 Individuals seeking their first job can impress a potential employer with their transferable skills.
 This is why it’s a good idea to choose a resume format that’s ideal for this situation.
 Many career coaches recommend a functional layout.
 The top one-third of the page focuses on your career objective, educational background, and related coursework.
 After that, you have sections spotlighting your leadership abilities, relevant skill set, interests, awards, honors, and achievements.
 The work experience appears last.

 Resumes have changed over time.
 What was a common practice a few years ago is now considered outdated.
-Take the objective statement.
+Take the resume objective.
 Although it’s used in rare instances such as with first-time jobseekers, the professional summary has largely replaced it.
 This brief blurb is like a 30-second elevator pitch.
 In three sentences, you must showcase the value you can add to a company.
 A statement typically includes a position title, years of experience, relevant skill set, and area of expertise.
 Look at our academic advisor resume sample to spark ideas on how you can write yours.

 References play an important part in the hiring process.
 When vying for a position, it’s good to have former colleagues who can vouch for your qualifications.
 Although this information can influence the hiring decision, do not add a reference list to your resume.
 At this stage of the recruitment process, these details aren’t needed.
 You submit references only when a potential employer requests them.